 - Any player striking the ball out of frustration after the rally shall be issued a technical.

-- All losers are expected to either officiate the next match or the first IRT match the following day.
-Failure to referee will result in a $100 fine.
+- All previous match losers, including both players from a pro doubles match, are expected to either officiate or line judge the next match or the first IRT match the following day.
+Failure to referee or line judge will result in a $100 fine + cost associated with paying a replacement referee or line judge.
+Total not to exceed $200.
 The IRT will supply a referee for all quarter, semi and final matches which will be paid by those playing in these rounds.

-ALL OTHER RULES NOT SPECIFICALLY OUTLINED ABOVE AND IN EXHIBIT F (PLAYER CODE OF CONDUCT) WILL FOLLOW THE USA RACQUETBALL “OFFICIAL RULES OF RACQUETBALL”.
-AN OFFICIAL RULEBOOK WILL BE AVAILABLE AT ALL TOURNAMENTS (SEE ANY IRT OFFICIAL).
+ALL OTHER RULES NOT SPECIFICALLY OUTLINED IN THE RULES OF PLAY ABOVE WILL FOLLOW THE USA RACQUETBALL “OFFICIAL RULES OF RACQUETBALL”.
+AN OFFICIAL USAR RULEBOOK CAN BE FOUND AT https://www.teamusa.org/usa-racquetball/rules.
+RULES FOR IRT PLAYER CODE OF CONDUCT CAN BE FOUND IN THE IRT RULES AND GUIDELINES (EXHIBIT E).